GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 - Documentation on [Vertex AI Endpoints](https://cloud.google.com/vertex-ai/docs/predictions/overview)
 - More info on the [request data format](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions#request-body-details)

-### Batch inferencing
+## Batch inferencing

 ### Description

-So, you've chosen for batch inferencing.
+TODO So, you've chosen for batch inferencing.

 > **Note**
 > The batch inferencing will take roughly ~25 minutes, most of that is the overhead of starting the clusters, so increasing the number of instances won't help.